-Dental Checkups and Cleanings – New Britain, CT
+Dental Checkups and Teeth Cleanings – New Britain, CT

 Comprehensive Care for Long-Term Oral Health

-At-home care is essential to long-term oral health, but parents will also need to bring their child in once every six months for a cleaning and checkup.
+At-home care is essential to long-term oral health, but parents will also need to bring their child in once every six months for professional teeth cleanings and dental checkups.
 These appointments are designed to keep your child’s smile professionally clean as well as confirm that no other issues are present.
 The sooner you bring them in for their visit, the better we’ll be able to ensure their long-term oral health is going in the right direction.
 Contact a team member at Pediatric Dentistry & Orthodontics today to get started!

 Your Typical Dental Visit